 Financial Aid Warning

-Students who do not maintain SAP under this policy will initially be placed on financial aid warning and will be notified by mail, email or via MyCU of their status.
-While on financial aid warning, the student will be eligible to receive federal student aid for the next period of enrollment; an appeal is not required.
+Students who do not maintain SAP under this policy will initially be placed on financial aid warning and will be notified by mail, email or via mycu of their status.
+While on financial aid warning, the student will be eligible to receive federal student aid for the next period of enrollment; an appeal is NOT required.
 Students on financial aid warning will be reviewed at the end of the next period of enrollment.
-If the student does not meet all conditions of SAP they will be ineligible for federal student aid.
+If the student does not meet all conditions of SAP, they will be ineligible for federal student aid.

 Federal Student Aid Ineligibility

 By statute, students who do not maintain SAP and students on financial aid warning who do not meet SAP requirements after the warning period are ineligible for federal student aid program funding.
-Students not eligible for federal aid will be notified by mail, email or via MyCU.
+Students not eligible for federal aid will be notified by mail, email or via mycu.

 Continued Financial Aid Probation

-Students granted an approved appeal, may be given an academic plan.
-If at the end of the probationary period the student is not meeting the conditions of SAP but did meet the academic plan requirements, the student can appeal again submitting documentation of meeting the academic plan.
-At the end of the probationary period, if the student did not meet all conditions of SAP or requirements of the academic plan, the student is ineligible for federal student aid.
+Students granted an approved appeal may be given an academic plan.
+If at the end of the probationary period, the student is not meeting the conditions of SAP but did meet the academic plan requirements, the student can appeal again submitting documentation of meeting the academic plan.
+At the end of the probationary period if the student did not meet all conditions of SAP or requirements of the academic plan, the student is ineligible for federal student aid.

 Reinstatement of Federal Student Aid

 A student may be reinstated for federal student aid once they have successfully met all of the conditions of the financial aid SAP policy.
-Students on warning or probation have reinstatement of their federal student aid for one semester only.
+Students on warning or probation have reinstatement of the federal student aid for one semester only.
 Sitting out a semester is not sufficient to re-establish eligibility for federal student aid.